-New alleged iPhone 5 cases appear, get compared to an iPhone 4Alex Wagner - Senior News Editor
+New alleged iPhone 5 cases appear, get compared to an iPhone 4Alex Wagner - Deputy Managing Editor, News Desk

 Time for the first iPhone 5 rumor of September!
 Today we've got a new batch of images of what may be an iPhone 5 case, posted by Italian blog Macitynet.
 The case in these new photos seemingly matches up with the ones we saw back at the tail end of July — like having the mute switch and volume buttons on opposite sides — but there's one big difference between these images and the older sets: these photos compare the purported iPhone 5 case with an actual iPhone 4.
 This new case is clearly slimmer and taller than the iPhone 4 and also features a curved back that's more reminiscent of the iPod touch than of Apple's latest smartphone.